-BME Horizon adopts open access publishing model.
+Chiral Chemistry adopts open access publishing model.
 When a paper is accepted for publication, authors are required to pay Article Processing Charges (APCs) to cover editorial and production costs.
-Until the end of 2028, all APCs will be covered by the publisher Science Exploration.
-For more details, please refer to Article Processing Charges.
+Until January 1, 2030, all APCs will be covered by the publisher Science Exploration.
+For more details, please refer to the Article Processing Charges.